Medical Marijuana for IBS in Florida

 Bring a valid Florida ID and gastroenterology records confirming IBS diagnosis, any colonoscopy or diagnostic test results, and a list of current medications.

-Get Certified for IBS
+Get Your Medical Marijuana Card for IBS

 Schedule your evaluation with Dr. Stratt.
 Same-day state registry submissions for qualifying patients.